trevorgrayson/makeup/README.md

 ### LOAD_MODULE

-Lastly, you can specify the module you want the data to be pulled from.
+Lastly, if you wish to have more choices over `data.py` you can specify the module you want the data to be pulled from.

 ```
 import your_data